 The Charlotte-Mecklenburg Historic Landmarks Commission considers the physical "rising sun" signs to be non-designated historical landmarks.
 A comprehensive history of the mall and the signs can be found here.

-Prior to the demolition of Eastland Mall in 2014, CharlotteEAST (then known as the Eastland Area Strategies Team) acquired the signs from the City of Charlotte.
-Then-mayor and current CharlotteEAST vice-chair Patsy Kinsey spear-headed that effort.
+Prior to the demolition of Eastland Mall in 2013, CharlotteEAST (then known as the Eastland Area Strategies Team) acquired the signs from the City of Charlotte.
+Then-mayor and former CharlotteEAST board member Patsy Kinsey spearheaded that effort.
 Presently, the signs are "resting" at a City of Charlotte storage facility, but are the property of CharlotteEAST.
-Our goal is to incorporate them at the new Eastland development as pieces of public art.
-While we own the physical signs, we also claim the "rising sun" logo itself - but love seeing it around town!
+Our goal is to incorporate them at the new Eastland development as pieces of public art; one is currently on display at the Charlotte Museum of History.